Stop Collection Calls And Harassing Phone Calls In TorontoPosted on: April 11, 2015

 With economic downturns and the record amount of debt carried by Canadian families, many financial institutions, phone companies and retailers have been less lenient about delinquent payments, fearing a great pinch in lean economic times.
-It’s not surprising to hear that Ontario’s Ministry of Consumer Surveys gets more complaints about collection agencies than any other businesses.
+It’s not surprising to hear that Ontario’s Ministry of Consumer Surveys gets more complaints about collection agencies than any other business.

 Of course, an agency is allowed to contact you regarding the money you owe using reasonable means to get you to pay your debt.
 However, there are bounds on what they can do.